 You will need just a tiny bit of weight to get the float to sit properly, with just the tip of the float above water.
-Just one of the size 10 Dinsmore Micro Shot will work nicely
+Just one of the size 10 Dinsmore Micro Shot will work nicely.

 A while ago I was given some extremely small floats from Indonesia, but I have been unable to find a source so that I could carry them on the site.
 These aren't nearly as nice as the hand painted Indonesian floats, but I think they'll work just as nicely.

-Made by the same company that makes the Thingamabobber, these basically just smaller versions of the popular fly fishing indicator.
+Made by the same company that makes the Thingamabobber, these are just smaller versions of the popular fly fishing indicator.
 They are about 5/16" (6mm) in diameter and they are as sensitive as the tanago float above.
-They'll support one #10 or #8 Dinsmore shot, but it will take virtually nothing to take them under.
+They'll support one #10 Dinsmore shot, but it will take virtually nothing to take them under.
 They'll register the slightest tap from a fish.
 They're actually designed to help float a large fly, but I think they'll work as well - probably better - as a float for small fish.

 They aren't fancy, but at $3 for a package of 6, you wouldn't expect them to be.Unibobber $3 (chartreuse, package of 6)

-Payment is through Paypal but you don't need to have a Paypal account.
+Payment is processed by PayPal but you don't need to have a PayPal account.
 You can use your credit card.
-PayPal payments will be made to chris at tenkarabum dot com.
-Credit card statements will read CM Stewart.